Lulzx/erase/README.md

 Hey, you sadfuck.
 Nobody loves you?
 Haha!
 I don't like you either and I am not here to help you, kys idc.

-This is a repository containing links to delete your account on different social media platforms.
+This is a repository containing links to delete your accounts on different social media platforms.
 So that you can erase your non-worthy existence from the internet so you can get your shit together irl.

 # facebook